tosborne1215/PrometheanHW/README.md

 - GraphIt

-A wrapper around plotly.
-The plotly library is very handy for generating graphs.
+A wrapper around matplotlib.
+The matplotlib library is very handy for generating graphs.
 It does manipulate the data to graph it before hand.
 This includes keeping only the file name.
 I could end up with a situation where the file name is redundant, but keeping the path would look terrible as well.

+Since it was a strech goal I did not get much time to make it look nice and it has its own dependencies.

 ## Assumptions/Caveats